WHMIS Training/Annual Review

 • If conditions of the workplace have changed.

-• If new products are introduced.
+• New products are introduced.

 • If the products have changed and now have different hazards.